-‘One Nation, One Poll’, EVMs: Lawmakers discuss electoral reforms in Rajya Sabha
+‘One Nation, One Poll’ and EVMs: Lawmakers discuss electoral reforms in Rajya Sabha

 “Each voter today knows, that through their vote they can change the government and the minister,” said Law Minister Ravi Shankar Prasad at the session.
 “Female voters turnout was the highest in this election.”
 He also accused the Opposition of having “double standards” on the electronic voting machines.

-Prasad also criticised Sibal’s comments that social media platforms were used by the BJP during the General Elections.
+Prasad also criticised Sibal’s comments that social media platforms were misused by the BJP during the General Elections.
 He said that his party would never “allow the misuse of Indian data by foreign powers or foreign companies”.

 “There is a need for one electoral roll,” the law minister said.
 “Election is the festival of democracy and therefore we should ensure that the character of the festival should not be lost.”
-He also said that the party does not have a “closed mind”, and said that maybe a proper conclusion can be reached.
+He also said that the BJP does not have a “closed mind” and added that maybe a proper conclusion can be reached.